gruns/blagoblag/content/drafts/tips-for-improving-your-companys-security.rst

 SSH
 ---

 Require two factor authentication for *all* SSH access to your servers.
+Products such as `Duo`_ make this straightforward.

 Avoid people needing to SSH into things at all: for example, have a centralized logging system which aggregates logs from multiple systems.